How Podcasts Make Money

 Most people want a steady income.
 They want to make $40, $100, or even $500 every time they get that sponsorship.
 Every deal is off that one podcast episode.
 There are websites like Podcorn that make that possible.

+Another great way how podcasts make money.
 Early on, I did the affiliate links, and that worked for a while.
 It works, but the earnings always vary, you know.
 You can have hundreds of dollars one month, then $15 the next month.
 And that’s not really what I wanted to do.
 I didn’t want to waste my listeners’ time doing this, so I pivoted.

 I started selling merch on my website, but it’s the same as the affiliate links.
-Once again, sometimes I’d sell tons of T-shirts, other times I’d sell very little.
+Once again, sometimes I’d sell tons of T-shirts, and other times I’d sell very little.
 So, it was another inconsistent income stream.

-Now here I am, trying to push towards getting those contract deals.
+Now here I am, trying to push toward getting those contract deals.
 I start thinking maybe I should work towards getting a Squarespace deal or get something going on Podcorn.
 But I struggle with these companies because some of them may not align with my values.
 So now I’m approaching it with that in mind.

-How sponsorship deals work
+How sponsorship deals work – Another Way How Podcasts Make Money

 Let’s say you get those deals.
 How will you implement them into your podcast?
 Many of you will take different routes.
 You could save the sponsorship file on your computer and add it to the podcast episode.
 And if you know it’s going to be a deal you do repeatedly – maybe for eight episodes – you’ll always have the file ready.